Worth the Hype: The 5 European Attractions That Actually Deliver in 2026

 4. The Sagrada Família (Barcelona, Spain)

-As of 2026, Gaudi’s masterpiece is closer than ever to completion.
+As of 2026, Gaudi’s masterpiece is closer than ever to completion, and the sheer scale is finally coming into focus.

-• Why it’s worth it: Most cathedrals are dark and somber.
+Why it’s worth it: Most cathedrals are dark and somber.
 This one feels like a forest made of light and bone.
-Even if you aren't "into" churches, the engineering and the play of stained glass are breathtaking.
+Even if you aren't "into" churches, the engineering is breathtaking.

 5. Plitvice Lakes National Park (Croatia)